nervosnetwork/rfcs/rfcs/0001-positioning/0001-positioning.md

 However, despite its straightforwardness, on-chain governance in practice is not as elegant as it is presented.
 First of all, votes only reflect the interest of token holders, while simply ignoring all other parties.
 Secondly, a low voting rate is a long-standing problem in both the blockchain world and real world.
 How can results be in the best interest of the majority if only a minority vote?
 Last but most importantly, a hard fork should always be considered as final recourse for all stakeholders.
 Given the excellent data availability provided by the wide replication of a permissionless blockchain, forking away from the existing chain with full data preservation and without interruption should always be an option.
 A hard fork could never be implemented via on-chain governance.

 There are not yet viable answers to the questions of governance, so for Nervos Network we will take an evolving approach.
-In the early days, the Nervos Foundation will assume the role of the governing body of the project.
-The Nervos Foundation is a Panamanian Foundation with a board of independent councils.
-The foundation is tasked with mandates to further the development of the Nervos Network and the cultivation of its ecosystem and adoption.

-Over time, as more tokens are mined, mining becomes more distributed, and more developers are engaged, governance responsibilities will gradually shift to the community.
+We expect the community to develop organically in the early days and over time, as more tokens are mined, mining becomes more distributed, and more developers are engaged, governance responsibilities will gradually become more decentralized.
 Over the long term, community-based governance will manage the protocol upgrade process and resource allocation from the treasury.

 Nervos CKB is designed to be decentralized autonomous infrastructure that could last for hundreds of years, which means there are certain things that demand our best effort as a community to hold true, no matter how this network evolves.
 The 3 core invariants are: